 Cloth face coverings have become more than the fashion accessory in the pandemic era, with health care professionals strongly encouraging use.
 But who is required to use it?

 While President-elect Joe Biden has hinted at a national mandate for masks when he takes office on Jan.
 20, he for the moment encourages use of masks as a patriotic duty.
 An increasing number of Florida jurisdictions now require masks in public and at designated businesses.

-Gov. Ron DeSantis said he has no plans to issue a statewide mask requirement at this time, but also won’t preempt local regulations.
-Indeed, when he moved Florida to Phase Three, he said the move would preempt any fines and punishments attached to local rules.
+Gov. Ron DeSantis has no plans to issue a statewide mask requirement at this time, but also won’t preempt local regulations.
+When he moved Florida to Phase Three, he said the move would preempt any fines and punishments attached to local rules.
 Yet since then, mask ordinances have continued to stand up to court challenges.

 Here’s Florida Politics’ roundup of regulations in the Sunshine State.
 Most orders last through the duration of the state of emergency.

 While a mask requirement has been on the books for some time, county officials announced it would enforce it with fines beginning on June 25, reports WCJB.
 Code enforcement plans to go to businesses with high levels of complaints and offer a warning and free mask, but then individuals who refuse to comply will be fined $125 on a first offense, $250 on a second, and $500 and a court appearance on the third offense.
 The most recent order also includes requirements on signage in businesses where masks are mandatory.

 Since government offices reopened to the public on May 18, reservations were required, and the use of face masks encouraged, Florida Today reports.